wouterj/shift-php/README.md

 Operators can also be grouped/bundled into bundles.
 This means you can easily activate multiple bundles.
 A bundle must implement ``Wj\Shift\Bundle\BundleInterface``.
-This requires one method called ``getOperators`` which must return a list of classname.
+This requires one method called ``getOperators`` which must return a list of classnames.

 ShiftPHP provides a basic ``Bundle`` class, which searches for ``*Operator.php`` files in the root of the bundle and checks if the class in there implements the ``OperatorInterface``.